rarecircles/backend-challenge-go/Challenge_README.md

 In the future, we should build a docker image that enables the application to run on any platform.
 Using trie data structure to record tokens for faster search.
 Real-time updates tokens

+## Developer Notes

+The default rpc URL (https://eth-mainnet.alchemyapi.io/v2/) does not work (http 404 error, page not found).
+The developer tested with other Ethereum rpc URL searched online.
+Those connections does not support high speed token reading.
+Concurrent requests result in http 429 error (too many requests).
+Thus, the bootstrapping phase depends on the performance of the Ethereum rpc server.